dimitrisPs/DeepPruner_SCARED/README.md

 -----------------

-1. Stereo rectify the videos(alpha=1) and store them as images, following the file structure bellow(dataset 8, 9 and keyframes1-5).
+1. Stereo rectify the videos(alpha=1) and store them as images, following the file structure bellow(dataset 8, 9 and keyframes 1-5).
 In case of keyframe_5, where there isn't any video sequence, you only use the keyframe information instead.

 ```tree